Hollis, AK: High Tides, Low Bank

 Abandoned Vehicles, Hollis Anchorage (copyright Leland E. Hale)

 The easiest answer is that the land — this kind of land — is cheap.
 Few folks, even Alaskans, are clamoring to live in a place that is so subject to the whims of the tides.
 For Sue Domenowske, there was another reason.
 She was a special education teacher in Hollis and Klawock.
 Hollis Anchorage was close enough to be a practical arrangement.
-She and her soon-to-be husband, Paul Page, could build themselves a refuge.
+She and her soon-to-be husband, Paul Page (RIP), could build themselves a refuge.
 They could own a piece of the pie, Alaska-style.
 They could live the dream.

 Hollis School (copyright Leland E. Hale)